streambinder/vpnc/docs/faq.md

 ## Setting up VPNC on Windows Vista (64 bit)

 1. Install `cygwin`: follow steps at [cygwin.com](http://www.cygwin.com/)
-2. Make sure you install the development options for `cygwin` to give you access to `make`, `gcc`, and all the other develpment libraries
+2. Make sure you install the development options for `cygwin` to give you access to `make`, `gcc`, and all the other development libraries
 3. Make sure you install `libgcrypt` for `cygwin` as it is needed in the `make` procedure
 4. Modify the `bash.exe` to run as administrator or you will have privilege issues later, this is done on the properties tab of the executable in `C:/cygwin/bin`
 5. Download the latest VPNC tarball